 Each time a user logs in to a Sun Ray DTU, a script automatically assigns the \$AUDIODEV environment variable to that session.
-One utaudio(1) real-time process is assigned to each session.
-Refer to the audio (7i) man page for more information.
+One utaudio process is assigned to each session.
+Refer to the utaudio(1) and audio(7i) man pages for more information.